-Is investing in crypto for you?
-Ask yourself this question if you think about generating income in the future.
-Here’s what you should know before you put your hope in cryptocurrencies.
+Is investing in crypto good or bad?
+Ask yourself this question if you think about generating an income in the future.
+Here’s a piece to read before you put your hopes in cryptocurrencies.

-When talking about cryptocurrency investment, make sure to not only think about returns that are potentially higher than the traditional stock market.
-Whereas this might be true, there are a couple of things unique to crypto markets specifically.
+When talking about cryptocurrency investment, do not only think about returns that are potentially higher than the traditional stock market.
+While this could be true, there are a couple of things unique to crypto markets.

 Value vs Ownership

-Just like with the traditional markets where you look at the performance of the stock and base your investments on trends and the growth potential of the company, in crypto markets, you also follow general tendencies and check if there is a room for the project’s improvement.
+Just as with the traditional markets where you look at the performance of the stock and base your investments on trends and the growth potential of a company, in crypto markets, you also follow general tendencies and check if there is room for a project’s improvement.

-However, with crypto, mostly you invest not in the company, but rather in the value of the currency, which might be Bitcoin, Ethereum, or any other coin.
-That contrasts with the investing in traditional stock markets where you purchase a share of the company, or, in other words, a part of it.
+However, with crypto, you mostly invest in the value of the currency, which might be Bitcoin, Ethereum, or any other coin.
+That contrasts with the investing in traditional stock markets where you purchase a share of a company, or, in other words, a part of it.

 Pre-programmed Supply vs Natural Demand

-But in comparison to stocks that don’t have a cap imposed on them, crypto markets very often do, which also might affect the price significantly.
+But in comparison to stocks that don’t have a cap imposed on them, crypto markets very often do, which could also affect the price significantly.

-For example, one of the most favourite topics for discussion on the web is if Bitcoin’s price will someday cross the mark of $100K.
+For example, one of the favourite topics for discussion on the web is if Bitcoin’s price will someday cross the$100K mark.
 How so?
 The coin’s supply is limited, and there will be only mined 21 million coins.